wanasit/chrono/README.md

 chrono
 ======

-Javascript natural language date parser.
+A natural language date parser in Javascript.